TeskaLabs/asab/docs/how-tos/03_rest_api.md

     mongo
 ```

-3. **Install Postman** in case you do not have it.
-We will use it to test the webservice REST API.
+3. **Install Postman** in case you do not have it ([download here on the official website](https://www.postman.com/downloads/)).
+We will use Postman to test the webservice REST API.
+In Postman, you can create your collection of HTTP requests, save the collections, or automatically generate documentation.
-You can download it from [the official website](https://www.postman.com/downloads/).
-The Postman is fairly straightforward to use.
-You can create your
-collection of HTTP requests, save them, or automatically generate
-documentation.

-4. **Prepare the structure of the project.** Every asab microservice consists of several Python modules.
+4. **Prepare the structure of the project.** Every ASAB microservice consists of several Python modules.
 Create the following file structure in your repository:

     ```